Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Generating Assertion-based Test Validators

 \subsection{Condition Inference by Interpretable ML}

 The second alternative we consider for generating conditions defined over the SUT’s input variables is interpretable ML.
 Specifically, we consider decision trees (DT) and decision rules (DR) as two forms of interpretable supervised ML models.
-Other interpretable supervised ML models such as linear, logistic, and polynomial regression assume linear or polynomial relations between the input variables and the test verdict~\cite{interpretablemodels}.
-Hence, these models are limited in their ability to capture the conditions required by our test oracles, which take the form of non-linear and rule-based constraints between input variables and test verdicts.

 Inferring conditions using either DT or DR involves two steps: (1)~\emph{Feature Engineering:} We define input features for learning, initially using the system's input variables as default features.
 However, if only these variables are used, DT and DR can learn only simple conditions that relate a single variable to a constant through a relational operator.
 For systems where the relationship between input variables and test outcomes is more complex, feature engineering becomes crucial.
-This process involves creating features that combine input variables using mathematical operators, allowing DT and DR to learn conditions based on these arithmetic combinations, similar to those generated by the grammar $\mathcal{G}$ in Figure~\ref{grammar}.
+This process involves creating features that combine input variables using mathematical operators, allowing DT and DR to learn conditions based on these arithmetic combinations, similar to those generated by the grammar $\mathcal{G}$ in Figure~\ref{fig:grammar}.
 (2)~\emph{Model Training and Condition Generation:} With the input features established, we train the DT or DR models using the training set $\mathit{TS}$ generated in the first step of \app.
 DT and DR generate conditions as disjunctions of conjunctions of expressions that relate input features to constants, similar to conditions generated by the grammar $\mathcal{G}$.
 These models can produce conditions for both pass and fail verdicts.